Have you ever marveled at how people who lack self awareness tend to react?

 2. Practice Honesty

 Passive-aggressive behavior is a hallmark sign of low self-awareness.
 A fear of conflict and a sense of uncertainty about oneself usually causes it, but it does no good to your relationships and can eventually lead to their downfall.

-Try to move away from negative people or passive-aggressive behavior the next time you feel negative emotions toward another person.
-Instead, practice being honest with them.
 That does not mean insulting them or calling them out all the time.
 It means letting another person know how their behavior is affecting you.
 It does not even mean that he or she should change their behavior—it is not what you are trying to achieve.

 All you want to achieve here is to let the other person know how you feel.
 How they choose to respond and address your honesty will let you know more about their level of self-awareness and how they view their relationship overall.